THUNLP-MT/MT-Reading-List/README.md

 * Danielle Saunders and Bill Byrne.
 2020.
 [Reducing Gender Bias in Neural Machine Translation as a Domain Adaptation Problem](http://arxiv.org/abs/2004.04498).
 In *Proceedings of ACL 2020*.
 * Dirk Hovy, Federico Bianchi and Tommaso Fornaciari.
 2020. [“You Sound Just Like Your Father” Commercial Machine Translation Systems Include Stylistic Biases](https://www.aclweb.org/anthology/2020.acl-main.154/).
 In *Proceedings of ACL 2020*.
 * Luisa Bentivogli, Beatrice Savoldi, Matteo Negri, Mattia A. Di Gangi, Roldano Cattoni and Marco Turchi.
 2020.
 [Gender in Danger?
 Evaluating Speech Translation Technology on the MuST-SHE Corpus](https://www.aclweb.org/anthology/2020.acl-main.619/).
 In *Proceedings of ACL 2020*.
+* Sorami Hisamoto, Matt Post and Kevin Duh.
+2020.
+[Membership Inference Attacks on Sequence-to-Sequence Models: Is My Data In Your Machine Translation System?](https://transacl.org/ojs/index.php/tacl/article/view/1779). *Transactions of the Association for Computational Linguistics*.

 <h3 id="efficiency">Efficiency</h3>